Piero Contarini: Life

+Back to Venice, on 30 August 1617 he was sent to London for an extraordinary diplomatic mission, in order to obtain the support of England to Venice who considered itself threaten by the Habsburg Empire.
+After this mission, Contarini was sent as ambassador in Spain and on 24 January 1619 he entered in Madrid, where he remained for two years.
+Returned to Venice for some months he was incharged of the rule of Brescia.

+Contarini was consedered a conservative catholic near to the position of papacy, and on 9 June 1623 he was appointed Venetian ambassador in Rome.
+Returned to Venice, he married a distant relative on 23 September 1627.
+Partially paralyzed, he died in Venice on 19 October 1632.

+Diplomatic mission to London

-Contarini arrived in London in November 1617, and had audiences with King James and Prince Charles.
+Contarini arrived in London in November 1617, and had audiences with King James VI and I and Prince Charles.
 He met Anne of Denmark, who had been unwell, a few days later, and she joked about Spanish policy towards Venice.

 Later in December, he went with his chaplain Horatio or Orazio Busino to see the queen at Somerset House, then known as Denmark House.
 Busino wrote that Anne of Denmark was dressed in pink and gold, with "a farthingale that was four feet wide at the hips".
 Her hair was dressed in rays or petals, sparsi in giro, so that she resembled a sunflower.
 Busino described another audience at Somerset House on 28 December, to which Contarini was led through private corridors from the apartments of a lady in waiting to the queen.
 The lady in waiting carried a candle to light the way in these dark passages.
 Her gold costume was both "lascivious and ornate".
 Busino was left behind during Contarini's adventure.

 Busino also briefly described Audley End, Theobalds, Greenwich Palace noting the bird house, and Wanstead House.
 He also composed descriptive essays on life in England, including a short discourse on blood sports.
 As shown by his description of visiting Somerset House, Orazio Busino had a keen interest in drama and theatre.